roehling/git-archive-all/README.rst

 * https://github.com/Kentzo/git-archive-all

-  A Python implementation that can handle arbitrary filenames with weird characters, including newlines.
+  A Python stand-alone implementation that does not depend on git-archive and thus can write the whole archive in one go.